 Here are the most common open source solutions.

 WordPress is king.
 About 53% (2018) of the websites that use CMS systems use WordPress (86% of websites in the US that use open source CMS systems).
 Yeah... it's popular and whats not to like.
-WordPress is very easy to install and up until the unfortunate Gutenburg launch, it was also the easiest to use.
+WordPress is very easy to install and simple to use.
 Being the largest, it has the advantage of having a large community of programmers backing it and you are definitely not starved for choice when it comes to plugins.
 It is easy to forgive the core code which, being older, is a little on the slow side of the CMS spectrum.

 - Easy to implement

 - Poor Security (easily corrected with plugins)